ArthurClemens/mithril-infinite/README.md

 Either:

 * Download or clone from Github
+* In the root directory: `npm install`

+Or:

 * `npm install mithril-infinite`

-For development:
+## Examples

+View the examples using a webserver, for instance:
+* `http-server ./examples/src/`

+## Developing

+For compiling/transpiling, you need to install the following:

-* In the root directory: `npm install`
+* `npm install babel -g`

+Compile (transpile) everything:

+* `npm run transpile` - compile all es6 files

+While developing:

+* `npm run watch` - watch changes to es6 files

 ## Usage